lldap/lldap/example_configs/pam/README.md

 The provided implementation uses custom attributes to mark users and groups that should be included in the system (for instance, you don't want LDAP accounts of other services to have a matching unix user).

-> [!TIP]
-> You can create custom attributes in the Web UI, but to provide values, you
-> need to communicate with the API, see [scripting].
-Example using lldap-cli:
-> `./lldap-cli user update set example-user unix-uid 5000`

 For users, you need to add an (integer) `unix-uid` attribute to the schema, and manually set the value for the users you want to enable to login with PAM.